 Global Security Series: The Foundation of Syria

-This is the first post in Colorado Technical University’s Global Security Series in which University Dean of Security Studies, Dr. Morag, will offer background and analysis on issues related to U.S. national security and homeland security.
+This is the first post in Colorado Technical University’s Global Security Series in which Dr. Morag will offer background and analysis on issues related to U.S. national security and homeland security.
 Dr. Morag will post weekly, addressing each country or topic in a series of posts over several weeks before moving on to the next country or topic.